 - Ability to complete tasks independently, have a positive attitude and engage in a team environment.

-Spring 2019 Training Dates (both training days are required, if you can’t come to both dates we can work with you to set up another time)
+Spring 2019 Training Dates (all training days are required, if you can’t come to all the dates we can work with you to set up another time)

 If you are interested in joining the program, please submit a Cora’s Conservation Corps Application along with a one page essay explaining why you want to volunteer and how volunteering with us will help with your future aspirations.
+Send applications to firstname.lastname@example.org.
 Once your application is submitted you will be contacted to set up an interview.

 Application deadline for Winter Admissions: April 28th